Rebrand / Automotive / 2021

 Short Answer

 Kia and the Logo People Had to Learn to Read is a rebrand case about Kia in 2021.
 The new mark carried strategic ambition, but some viewers read it as an unfamiliar name before they recognized the brand.
 A logo can be expressive and still fail at first-read speed.
-Recognition should be tested as language, not only as design.
+Recognition should be tested as language, not merely as design.

 Key Takeaways